thinknimble/tn-models-fp/README.md

  */

 /**
- * This is a utility from TN-Models-FP that is used to return a TS type from the zod shape
+ * This is a utility from TN-Models that is used to return a TS type from the zod shape
  * The type can be used anywhere in the code and removes the need for creating one manually */ type User = GetInferredFromRaw<typeof scheduleRequestInputShape>